danshee/mysteries/_posts/2020-06-07-disappearance-of-jim-carter-from-ape-canyon.markdown

 Carter’s tracks reached the side of Ape Canyon but they didn’t find him at the bottom at all.
 As many as 75 persons spent the next five days searching the canyon, but no trace of Carter was ever found.
 The search was called off after two weeks.

-If Dr. Lee saw large footprints near Carter’s ski tracks then that detail was missing from the article.
+If Lee saw large footprints near Carter’s ski tracks then that detail was missing from the article.